wadaniel/korali/examples/study.cases/CUP2D/windmills/README.rst

 Results
 ^^^^^^^^

-The training and testing results can be found in the
+The training and testing results can be found on Piz Daint under

  	/scratch/snx3000/anoca/korali/_results_windmill_training